Prohelion/prohelion.github.io/STYLE_GUIDE.md

 ## 5. Lists and Procedures

 ### Bulleted Lists
-- Use for features, characteristics, and non-sequential items
+- Use sparingly and only for:
+  - Feature lists
+  - Quick reference materials
+  - Non-sequential items
 - Keep items parallel in structure
 - End each item with appropriate punctuation